Rebate Adolescent Health (RAd Health)

 PROJECT SUMMARY

-Adolescent health checks have demonstrated improved health outcomes including detection of risky behaviour and physical and mental health conditions.
-Despite national guidelines recommending annual evidence-based health checks for young people, adolescents remain a neglected population.
+Adolescent health assessments have demonstrated improved health outcomes including detection of risky behaviour and physical and mental health conditions.
+Despite national guidelines recommending annual evidence-based health assessments for young people, adolescents remain a neglected population.
 The implications for young people include undetected sexually transmitted infections, unintended pregnancies, and lack of management for mental health and other conditions.
-In Australia, lack of consultation time has been reported as a major barrier for general practitioners to undertake regular young person’s checks.
+In Australia, lack of consultation time has been reported as a major barrier for general practitioners to undertake regular young person’s assessments.

 An Advisory Group was established to support the RAd Health Trial and its purpose is to: